atonggiang/backend-reddit-clone/README.md

 # Backend for Reddit clone

-This is backend providing API that can process user register, login, creating post and so on...
+Backend API for Reddit clone which has user login, posting, comment, etc...

 ## Installation